trent-gill/grav-skeleton-oer-content-space-site/pages/01.home/default.md

 "Open Educational Resources are teaching and learning materials that you may freely use and reuse, without charge.
 OER often have a Creative Commons or GNU license that state specifically how the material may be used, reused, adapted, and shared."

 [Text](https://wiki.creativecommons.org/wiki/What_is_OER%3F) by [creativecommons.org](https://wiki.creativecommons.org), available under a Creative Commons Attribution 4.0 license.

+I am working on my site from GitHub.